 The Worle Baptist Church Leadership Team

 At WBC we believe in a shared and servant leadership.
 The leadership team are responsible for the smooth running of the church.
-Each leader has specific responsibility for an aspect of the church ministry and together they provide oversight for WBC.
 The leadership team are called to fulfil this role for a 3 year period by the congregation at the church's Annual General Meeting.

-The church takes seriously its responsibility to protect and safeguard the welfare of children.
-We operate a Child Protection Policy that is displayed in the church building and is available on request.
-The policy commits us to the protection of children and young people and to take due care in the appointment, training and supervision of all workers.
-All volunteers who work with children and young people have been CRB checked and have been appointed as suitable to work with children and young people.
+The church takes seriously its responsibility to protect and safeguard the welfare of children, young people and adults at risk.
+We have a Safeguarding Policy that is available on request.
+The policy commits us to the protection of children, young people and adults at risk and to take due care in the appointment, training and supervision of all workers.
+All volunteers who work with children and young people and adults at risk have been through appropriate Safer Recruitment and appointed as suitable to work with children and young people and / or adults at risk.